-All three researchers had had prior ethnographic experience, with the PI and R1 having both worked on online ethnography, as well as having highly interdisciplinary backgrounds.
+All three researchers had had prior ethnographic experience, with RBM and AB having both worked on online ethnography, as well as having highly interdisciplinary backgrounds.
 In addition, both had a solid understanding of the crossroads of information, communication technologies and social sciences.
-The PI was a sociologist interested in emotions and social relationships online.
-R1 was an anthropologist interested in the interactions between the body, health and technology.
-R2 was a social psychologist interested in techno-care and community activism.
-The PI and R1 also had a common interest in social media, while the PI and R2 shared an interest in later life studies.
-Although the team came from different disciplines, they all shared "a thoroughgoing commitment to understanding other people's social worlds" (Atkinson, 2015: 5).
-This affinity went beyond disciplinary aspects: the three team members were "technologized researchers" (Lash, 2002; Lunenfeld, 2000), in that they all had extended experience in various Internet technologies, and they were all female.
+RBM was a sociologist interested in emotions and social relationships online.
+AB was an anthropologist interested in the interactions between the body, health and technology.
+NC was a social psychologist interested in techno-care and community activism.
+RBM and AB also had a common interest in social media, while RBM and NC shared an interest in later life studies.

+Although the team came from different disciplines, they all shared 'a thoroughgoing commitment to understanding other people's social worlds' (Atkinson, 2015: 5).
+This affinity went beyond disciplinary aspects: the three team members were 'technologized researchers' (Lash, 2002; Lunenfeld, 2000), in that they all had extended experience in various Internet technologies, and they were all female.
 This shared epistemological approach and subsequent affinity ultimately helped the members bond as a team.

 While all these commonalities within the team helped, their individual descriptions do not reveal how the team established itself to carry out digital ethnography (Hammersley and Atkinson, 1995).
 This was achieved through constant interaction among the researchers, which mainly occurred online.
 Team building was indeed a gradual and iterative process, which started by focusing on the ethnographic object.
-As a response to R1 and R2 entering the project, the ethnography incorporated the social construction of the ageing body, civic activism and cultural-visual practices on social media as topics.
+As a response to AB and NC entering the project, the ethnography incorporated the social construction of the ageing body, civic activism and cultural-visual practices on social media as topics.

-The following extract of an email between PI and R1 illustrates the type of conversation that was held when negotiating the incorporation of such topics:
+The following extract of an email between RBM and AB illustrates the type of conversation that was held when negotiating the incorporation of such topics:

-R1.
-I'm going to start reading the references you gave me... so, I'll be reading for a few days...
-Listen!, would it be too much to ask R2 to look for references about ageing+body, or ageing+body+SM?, and even better if she could find ethnographic research... if she doesn't have time... no worries.
+AB.
+I'm going to start reading the references you gave me ... so, I'll be reading for a few days ...
+Listen!, would it be too much to ask R2 to look for references about ageing+body, or ageing+body+SM?, and even better if she could find ethnographic research ... if she doesn't have time ... no worries.

-PI.
+RBM.
 I already mentioned her about ageing and the body, but only related to Internet or social network sites. (email on the 18 November 2014)

 Another relevant factor regarding team building was dependability due to geographical distance.
-The offline fieldwork was done in Catalonia, but the PI was living in the UK.
-The PI therefore needed to rely on, and trust, R1, which consequently allowed for the establishment of a dependent relationship that blurred the hierarchical relationship embedded in the academic status of each researcher.
-The geographical distance also necessitated a continuous, constant and near real-time communication channel between both-and later, among all three-researchers through digital technologies.
+The offline fieldwork was done in Catalonia, but the RBM was living in the UK.
+RBM therefore needed to rely on, and trust, AB, which consequently allowed for the establishment of a dependent relationship that blurred the hierarchical relationship embedded in the academic status of each researcher.
+The geographical distance also necessitated a continuous, constant and near real-time communication channel between both - and later, among all three - researchers through digital technologies.
 The constant conversation was not just limited to team debriefing meetings, but played a significant part in establishing a dialogic and deliberative dynamic from the beginning of the project that continued throughout its entirety.
 This dialogue began with the negotiation of the initial team and drew on the ethnographic object as explained, but it soon became a quotidian way of sharing and discussing ideas, thoughts and approaches.
 In turn, as communication was not restricted to organisational and managerial issues, conversations about the definition of the project produced a considerable amount of the digital data that was incorporated into the project.
-These data contributed to what is called the first "data flow".
+These data contributed to what is called the first 'data flow'.